seccubus/seccubus/README.md

 Bug Fixes
 ---------
 * Fixed a weird sorting bug when using Chrome
+* #143 - Make RPM so that nginx is supported too
 * #171 - column formatting in custom SQL is off
 * #190 - XSS in custom SQL query
 * #193 - RFE: please add a logout button for additional security